mdpiper/spotify-playlists/README.md

 Playlists on Spotify are opaque.
 To work around this problem,
 use [Exportify](https://github.com/watsonbox/exportify)
-to export my playlists to csv.
+to export my playlists to CSV.
-I can then convert them to yaml with the script **playlist-to-yaml.py**.
+I can then convert them to something more readable, like YAML.

 **The Process:**